 -Carpool, because friends are the best part!

--Limo, if you must, but pack that thing full + spread the cost around.
+-Limo or party bus, if that's the thing, but pack it full + spread the cost around.